yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the screen, Create a pull request is highlighted.](images/stepbystep/media/image112.png "Create a pull request")

 2. This brings up the "New Pull Request" page.
 It shows we are submitting a request to merge code from our **new-heading** branch into the **master** branch.
 You have the option to change the "Title" and "Description" fields.
 Locate the "Reviewers" field.
-Type in **Tailspin** and click the search tooltip.
+Type in **Tailspin** and select the search tooltip.
 Select the **[TailspinToys]\Tailspin Toys** team from the search results.
 This assigns The TailspinToys Team (which you are a member of) to review this pull request before it will be merged.
 The details of the code change are at the bottom of the page.

     ![On the screen, Reviewers is highlighted.](images/stepbystep/media/image113.png "New Pull Request page")